opt-in, operator-moderated

 2-hour-after-class review prompt

 Booking confirmed → client marked attended → 2 hours after class end → email with a one-tap star picker.
-Magic-link auth, no login.
+One tap from the email, no login.

 Private by default in your dashboard

 Every review lands as private.
 You read the comment, sit with the rating, decide whether to publish.
-Hidden-at audit tracks every visibility change.
+Every change to what's public is logged.

 Publish what reflects the studio

-Toggle is_public to true on the reviews that tell the real story.
+Flip the reviews that tell the real story to public.
 Aggregate average updates on the storefront.
 Un-publish at any time.

 vs marketplace reviews